MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 * Result (array) - A list of the user-supplied names for faces that Misty has been trained to recognize.

-### ForgetAllFaces
+### ForgetFaces

-Removes records of previously trained faces from Misty's memory.
+Removes records trained faces from Misty's memory.

-Endpoint: DELETE &lt;robot-ip-address&gt;/api/faces

-Parameters

-* None

-Return Values

-* Result (boolean) - Returns `true` if there are no errors related to this command.

-### ForgetFace

-Removes records of a specific trained face from Misty's memory.

 Endpoint: DELETE &lt;robot-ip-address&gt;/api/faces?FaceId=&lt;"FaceId"&gt;

 Parameters

-* FaceId (string) - The name of the face to remove.
+* FaceId (string) - Optional.
+The ID of the face to remove.
+If you do not pass in a value for this parameter, clears all trained faces from Misty's memory.

 Returns